j1-aggie/Exoplanet-Exploration/README.md

 I first determined the feature importances by running "Decision Tree" and "Random Forest" models.
 The features that showed the most promise were: 'koi_fpflag_co', 'koi_fpflag_nt', 'koi_fpflag_ss', 'koi_model_snr', 'koi_prad', 'koi_prad_err2', 'koi_duration_err2'.
 Then I used the features to train the K Nearest Neighbors and SVC models while using GridSearchCV to hypertune the models and performance.
 Once I had the models, they were then saved in the "code" file in two different formats.

+### Preprocess the Data

+* Preprocessed the dataset prior to fitting the model.
+* Performed feature selection and removed unnecessary features.
+* Used `MinMaxScaler` to scale the numerical data.
+* Separated the data into training and testing data.

+### Tune Model Parameters

+* Used `GridSearch` to tune model parameters.
+* Tuned and compared at least two different classifiers.

 ## Performance

 ## SVC